 The Mandalorian Season 2 is coming in October 2020, and Rosario Dawson was just recently cast to portray Clone Wars character Ahsoka Tano, who has never appeared in a live action show before.

-The Untitled Obi-Wan Kenobi series and Untitled Cassian Andor series are both up in the air, and probably coming in 2021 at the earliest.
+The Untitled Obi-Wan Kenobi series and Untitled Cassian Andor series are both up in the air.
+And while we wait for official release details, we just got a little morsel that sounds plausible.

 Disney Plus 4K HDR and downloads